FREQUENTLY ASKED QUESTIONS

 9. Can I use my SkillsFuture Credit to pay for courses/workshops?

 We regret to inform you that we have yet to become one of the training providers with SkillsFuture.
-Note that this business is still considered as a niche, which is solely run by Deaf; the one-person operation.
+Note that this business is solely run by Deaf; the one-person operation.

 1. How do I use a sign language interpreter?